Our school chaplain, Alana de Bruyn

 •Become part of the Local Chaplaincy Committee (LCC) which oversees the service.
 The LCC meets once a term to review the chaplain's work and to make recommendations and goals for future action.
 The dates of these meetings can be obtained from the school office

-•Volunteer as a helper in programs run by the chaplain - a current Working with Children Check is vital.
+•Volunteer as a helper in programs run by the chaplain - a current Working with Children Check is needed for this.

 •Contribute feedback in person or via email to the chaplain or Principal.

 •Support the program financially; Chaplaincy is made possible through Federal support, plus contributions from the local community and the schools.
 Support can be made to Chaplaincy in Penguin via Scripture Union in Hobart.

 What if you have a complaint about the chaplain?

 •If you have reason to make a complaint regarding the chaplain, arrange to meet with the complaints officer Mr Matthew Perry, Principal of Penguin District School.